ropensci/c3dr/README.md

 The following people have contributed to this package by providing raw data files, testing code, suggesting features and/or reviewing the
-package: Björn Braunstein, July Pilowsky, Theresa Siepe, Aymeric Stamm.
+package: Björn Braunstein, July Pilowsky, Theresa Siepe, Michael Schwartz, Aymeric Stamm.

 ## Contributing